kyma-project/kyma/components/event-bus/docs/knative-subscription-controller-test-resources/README.md

-# Knative Subscription Controller Resources
+# Knative subscription controller resources

-This folder includes the resources to deploy and test knative subscription controller under `event-bus/cmd/event-bus-subscription-controller-knative` on a cluster.
+This folder includes the resources you can use to deploy and test the Knative subscription controller on a cluster.
+You can find the controller [here](https://github.com/kyma-project/kyma/tree/master/components/event-bus/cmd/event-bus-publish-knative).

-Deploy knative subscription controller:
+Deploy the Knative subscription controller:

 ```
 kubectl apply -f .